padraigfl/Java-Dropmix-Toolkit/readme.md

 #### Full swap

-This simply swaps the card IDs on the top level data tables (found in sharedassets), meaning a card will behave exactly like its swapped counterpart.
+This simply swaps the card IDs on the top level data tables (found in sharedassets), meaning a card should behave exactly like its swapped counterpart.

-Unfortunately this means the card's have data which does not match the app data and a fresh download of assets will be triggered before the game can be played; meaning limited long term value
+Unfortunately this means the cards have data which does not match the app data and a fresh download of assets will be triggered before the game can be played; meaning limited long term value

 #### Safe Swap

-This swaps the IDs in the game level data (found in level0), mostly behaving exactly the same however "Power" appears to come from the top level database.
+This swaps the IDs in the game level data (found in level0), mostly behaving exactly the same however "Power" appears to come from the top level database and I may be missing other areas where issues exist

 #### Future Options